shivannis/xandr-docs-public/xandr-docs/articles/monetize/working-with-third-party-buying-filters.md

 The second section of the **3rd Party Buying Filters** screen allows you to choose which domain lists you will use, either inclusively or exclusively.

-## Step 1.
-Open the inventory: domain lists section
+### Step 1.
+Open the inventory: Domain lists section

 Click the arrow to the left of the **Targeting: Geography** header.
 The section opens to allow for editing.

 > [!IMPORTANT]
 > This section shows the domain lists which have already been included for this member prior to opening it.
 These are seen to the right of the **Include** text in the second row of the collapsed section.

-## Step 2.
+### Step 2.
 Indicate whether to specify domain lists or not

 This option allows you to choose one or more domain lists at the network level, thereby filtering the websites they contain prior to use for targeting at the campaign level.
 This is beneficial if you know that you regularly include or exclude one or more domains.
 You must choose one of the following options: